tofflos/undertow-examples/ssl/README.md

 Nmap done: 1 IP address (1 host up) scanned in 206.40 seconds
 ```

-Create an SSLContect using the truststore and connect to Undertow using a HTTP client:
+Create an SSLContext using the truststore and connect to Undertow using a HTTP client:
 ```Java
 @Test
 public void get() throws Exception {